UF Certificate in U.S. Resort and Destination Management

 The Corporate Communications course describes how companies communicate with key audiences, both internal and external to the corporation.
 The course introduces students to the communication function and how companies reach a variety of publics to include customers, investors, employees, media, government and communities in relation to the corporation.
 The purpose of this course is to engage students in the purpose and significance of communication within an organization at many levels.
 Students will learn both the why, how and application of communication techniques as organizations interface with customers, employees, and the public.
 As a result, students should have greater understanding of and appreciation for the corporate communication process.

-Students will earn twelve academic credits from the University of Florida that will transfer back to the home university and apply towards graduation requirements.
+Via completion of the certificate program, students will earn twelve academic credits from the University of Florida that will transfer back to the home university and apply towards graduation requirements.
 Be sure to discuss which courses in which you should enroll (you have four choices for one course) and how the credits will apply in regards to your degree.
-Set up a meeting with the Disney Program Liaison and/or academic advisor at your university.
+We recommend that you set up a meeting with the Disney Program Liaison and/or academic advisor at your university.

 Interested students apply and interview with both UF and Walt Disney World staff and should confirm the transfer credits with their home institution.
 Upon acceptance into the program, students will be responsible for obtaining an I-20 (or DS-2019) Certificate of Eligibility from the University of Florida, paying the $180 SEVIS (Student and Exchange Visitor Information System) fee, and having all official documentation when crossing the border to/from the United States.